 Whisking constantly, turn down the heat to low and cook for about 1 minute more.

-Place plastic wrap directly on the surface of the pudding and chill at least 2 hours before serving.
-This will prevent a skin from forming while the pudding cools and thickens.
+Place plastic wrap directly on the surface of the pudding to prevent a skin from forming while the pudding cools and thickens.
+Chill at least 2 hours before serving.

-Fresh fruit such as blueberries, strawberries, cherries, and bananas can be used as a topper or you can layer them in a dessert glass with vanilla pudding.
+- Fresh fruit, such as blueberries, strawberries, cherries, and bananas, can be used as a topper, or you can layer them in a dessert glass with the vanilla pudding.

 - Add crushed nuts or crumble some graham crackers, vanilla wafers, or granola on top for a bit of texture and crunch.
 Be sure to check any additions to ensure they are also dairy free.